What makes Lilaque Soy Gel different from other gel polishes?

 Can I use Lilaque Soy Gel with my own nail lamp?

-We are unable to test our product with every lamp on the market so for best results, we recommend that you use the Lilaque Soy Gel system with the Lilaque mini lamp.
-We suspect that high quality salon lamps are also ok but do not recommend curing the Soy Gel system with the lower power mini lamps that look like a computer mouse.
+We are unable to test our product and guarantee performance with every lamp on the market so for best results, we recommend that you use the Lilaque Soy Gel system with the Lilaque mini lamp.
+Many of our customers have had good results with their own high quality lamps but we do not recommend using our product with low power lamps that look like a computer mouse.

 How long does a Soy Gel manicure last?